A Time Clock That Works in the Bay

 Why Homebase Is Best for Single-Location Shops

 It's easy to live with.
-The interface is friendly, techs pick it up fast, and you can move into paid tiers as you grow to add GPS clock-in, overtime alerts, and auto clock-out.
-Know where the free ride ends, though: Homebase prices per location, not per user, so the second you open a second shop the bill jumps.
+The interface is friendly, techs pick it up quickly, and you can move into paid tiers as you grow to add GPS clock-ins, overtime alerts, and auto clock-outs.
+Know where the free ride ends, though: Homebase prices per location, not per user, so the minute you open a second shop, the bill jumps.
 GPS tracking starts at the paid Essentials tier, not free, and there's no facial recognition, only a photo at clock-in.
-It's best when you're one location and plan to stay that way for a while.
+It's best when you're in one location and plan to stay that way for a while.

 Key Features